-It can be very painful and stressful to live in a marriage we are concerned or doubtful about.
+It can be very painful and stressful to live in a marriage we are concerned about or doubtful about.
 “Should I stay or should I go“ is hard to question to ask oneself when both options seem so painful.
-Luckily there are some tips we can follow that could lead us at least to alignment with whatever decision we make, here they are:

 1) Make the first step